joncoded/cardcase/README.md

 * be comfy with using the Terminal or command line
 * have a JSON API endpoint ready
 * know how to extract data from the API into a React component JSX template
-* optionally, know enough CSS to make a killer design
+* know enough HTML (and optionally, CSS) to make a decent design

+you do not:

+* actually need to know React to enjoy using this and playing around with displaying data from APIs!

 ## startup